NotHarshhaa/devops-environment-toolkit-beginners/QUICKSTART.md

 **Happy Learning! 🚀**

 *Remember: The best way to learn DevOps is by doing.
-Start with the basics, practice regularly, and don't be afraid to experiment!*
+Start with the basics, practice regularly, and don't be afraid to experiment!
+Perfect for beginners starting their DevOps journey.*